-Blush pink and gold wedding gorgeousness abound today!
+Blush pink and gold wedding gorgeousness abounds today!
 Get ready for some dreamy garden wedding ideas for your outdoor wedding.
 Photographer and planner Rachiel Q Photography worked with a wedding palette of soft blush, champagne, cream, and a touch of gold, giving a light and airy feel to this inspiration shoot.

 From the romantic choice of venue at Great Marsh Estate, the perfect garden florals, a chiffon-wrapped invitation suite, the blush peony sugar flower that accented the cake, and the chiffon menus on the table settings, there are so many details to swoon over today!